designmynight/designmynight-developers/site/content/epos-crm-integrations/IBS-EPOS-Integration/index.md

-# Overview of the Collins/IBS EPOS Integration
+# Overview of the Collins/Access EPOS Integration

-The purpose of the integration between Collins and IBS is to be able to push the details of bookings and their associated deposits to the IBS Epos system.
+The purpose of the integration between Collins and Access EPOS is to be able to push the details of bookings and their associated deposits to the Access EPOS system.

 We will push valid bookings to the EPOS as soon as they are created in Collins.